Azure-Samples/azure-spring-boot-samples/azure-active-directory/README.md

 Use web browser to access `http://localhost:8080/client/resource-server-1/hello`.
 It should return `Hello, this is resource server 1.`, which means client-1 access resource-server-1 successfully.

 ## 4.4.
 Homework
-- Read the [MS docs about OAuth 2.0 and OpenID Connect protocols on the Microsoft identity platform], learn the relationship of OAuth2 and OpenId Connect.
+1. Read the [MS docs about OAuth 2.0 and OpenID Connect protocols on the Microsoft identity platform], learn the relationship of OAuth2 and OpenId Connect.
-- Read the [MS docs about Microsoft identity platform and OAuth 2.0 authorization code flow], learn the authorization code flow.
+2. Read the [MS docs about Microsoft identity platform and OAuth 2.0 authorization code flow], learn the authorization code flow.
-- Read the [MS docs about Microsoft identity platform access tokens], learn the access token.
+3. Read the [MS docs about Microsoft identity platform access tokens], learn the access token.
+4. Read the [MS docs about offline_access token], learn what `offline_access` scope is used for.
+And use current project to investigate the impact of adding `offline_access`.
+5. Investigate why we need to set `accessTokenAcceptedVersion` to `2`.
-- Read the java doc and source code of these classes:
+6. (Optional) Read the java doc and source code of these classes:
   - AbstractAuthenticationProcessingFilter
     - OAuth2LoginAuthenticationFilter
     - OpenIDAuthenticationFilter